 The Tear, Dijah, Varas

-They ran through the colorful streets as the storm raged on, heavy beads of water hitting their skins, their naked feet smacking on the slippery paved alleys, their identical drenched cotton dresses clinging to their skins as the sound of far thunder growled up in the sky and rose their thrill, the rain washing the usual scent of spice and warmth impregnated in the stones away.
+They ran through the colorful streets as the storm raged on, heavy beads of water hitting their skins, their naked feet smacking on the slippery paved alleys, their identical drenched cotton dresses clinging to their skins as the sound of far thunder growled up in the sky and rose their thrill.
+The rain washed the usual scent of spice and warmth impregnated in the stones away.

 "This way!", she heard Sage's joyful and warm voice, and felt her hand on her wrist before she was pulled towards a dead end.

 Her cousin's hair looked longer, now that it was wet.
 Her jet black tight curls brushed the caramel like skin of her shoulders, and bounced at the same rhythm than her strides, accompanied by the jingle of her golden birth-chain dancing at her ankle.
-Her curves were even less concealed than before underneath the thoroughly soaked fabric of the white tunic with wide sleeves, dark studs poking through the thin fabric.
-The light fabric made transparent by the water allowed one to easily guess that she was not wearing any underwear, not even those silky shorts that served as breeches.
+Her curves were even less concealed than before underneath the thoroughly soaked fabric of the white tunic with wide sleeves, dark studs poking through it.
+The light dress made transparent by the water allowed one to easily guess that she was not wearing any underwear, not even those silky shorts that served as breeches.

 They climbed the wall covered in ivy, minding not to slip on the shiny leaves.
 The rain made it difficult, but they eventually made their way up the sand brick wall, rushed to the secret entrance they had dug a few years ago, when they started to escape the palace more regularly.

-They found themselves in the inner garden of the west wing of the Governor's palace, right bellow their chambers, the overgrown garden in which they used to play hide and seek and all sorts of games with their other cousins and the children of people working in the place, when they were younger.
+They found themselves in the inner garden of the west wing of the Governor's palace, right bellow their chambers, the overgrown garden in which they used to play hide and seek and all sorts of games with the other children when they were younger.
 They replaced the wooden panel that they had painted the perfect shade of golden beige, the same as the wall, camouflaged the fake stone behind foliage, and quickly headed under the porch, in front of the openwork red wooden door.

-They waited outside before heading back to the children's wing, caring not to drench the dry marble tiles inside.
+They waited outside before heading back to the children's wing, caring not to drench the tiles inside that the domestics had spent the day polishing.
 Juniper removed and wrung the fabric she had used to conceal her hair in the crowded streets, for long, golden locks did not go unnoticed, and they had to sneak in the streets without anyone recognizing the Governor's daughter and his ward.

 "Well.", her cousin outed, staring at the gray sky through the vines of the canopy.